ALTIBASE/Documents/Manuals/Altibase_trunk/eng/External Procedures Manual.md

 ##### IF EXISTS

-IF EXISTS specifies to drop the library object *library_name* if it exists.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the library object does not exist.

 #### Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~